openemr/openemr/API_README.md

 ### /portal/ Endpoints

 OpenEMR patient portal endpoints Use `http://localhost:8300/apis/default/portal as base URI.`

+Note that the `default` component can be changed to the name of the site when using OpenEMR's multisite feature.

 _Example:_ `http://localhost:8300/apis/default/portal/patient` returns a resource of the patient.